-All chemical tankers must additionally present the International Certificate of Fitness for the Carriage of Dangerous Chemicals in Bulk or the Certificate of Fitness for the Carriage of Dangerous Chemicals in Bulk, as appropriate, to determine the type (1, 2, 3 or combination that is presented).
-If certificates are not obtained or does not meet the criteria to determine the type of chemical tanker, it is subject to what is determined by the Authority.
+All chemical tankers must present, in addition to what is established in the first paragraph of this article, the International Certificate of Fitness for the Carriage of Dangerous Chemicals in Bulk or the Certificate of Fitness for the Carriage of Dangerous Chemicals in Bulk, as applicable, to determine the type of tanker (1, 2, 3 or the combination presented).
+If said certificates are not obtained or if the precision guidelines acceptable to the Authority are not met, the determination of the type of chemical tanker is subject to what the Authority determines.

-Those vessels with a length overall and PC/UMS Net Tonnage that pay according to the minimum fixed tonnage, and vessels subject to the transitional relief measures, are exempted from the requirement of presenting the documents mentioned in this article.
+Vessels that, based on their length overall and PC/UMS Net Tonnage, pay according to the fixed minimum tolls and vessels subject to the transitional relief measures are exempt from the presentation of the documentation established in this article.

-The transitional relief measures only apply to vessels that pay based on CP / SUAB Net Tonnage.
+The transitional relief measures only apply to vessels that pay based on PC/UMS Net Tonnage.

-Article 6: In addition to the requirements of the previous article, vessels with the capacity to carry containers shall provide drawings, classification certificates, and documentation with sufficient information to determine TEU allowance below deck and TEU allowance above deck, as defined in Article 2 of this Regulation.
+Article 6: In addition to the requirements of the previous article, vessels with the capacity to carry containers shall provide drawings, classification certificates, and documentation with sufficient information to determine TEU allowance above and below deck, as defined in Article 2 of this Regulation.

-The information to which the preceding paragraph makes reference shall be obtained from the Cargo Securing Manual (CSM), the General Arrangement Plan (GA), or any other document or official drawing which shall indicate the total number of containers and their measurements.
+The information to which the preceding paragraph makes reference shall be obtained from the Cargo Securing Manual (CSM), the General Arrangement Plan (GA), or any other document or official drawing which indicates the total number of containers and their measurements.
 In the event these documents do not comply with the standards of accuracy acceptable by the Authority, the alternate method of admeasurement set forth in this Regulation shall be followed.

-All information referenced in this article and the preceding shall be submitted to the Authority when it requests it.
+All information referenced in this and the preceding article shall be submitted to the Authority when it so requests.

-Article 7: Vessels that fail to provide the documents required by the previous articles of these regulations shall be subject to inspection by the Authority to determine their V, in accordance with the PC/UMS, M3, DWT, TDWT, PAX, total TEU allowed or maximum displacement, as established in this regulation.
+Article 7: Vessels that fail to provide the documents required by the previous articles of these regulations shall be subject to inspection by the Authority to determine their V, in accordance with the PC/UMS, m^3 , DWT, TDWT, total TEU allowed or maximum displacement, as established in this regulation.

 Article 8: The Authority shall establish V to calculate the PC/UMS Net Tonnage; further, the Authority shall establish the values of TEU allowance below deck and TEU allowed above deck, as may be applicable.
-For passenger ships, the Authority shall establish V, PAX and the PC/UMS/PAX ratio.
-The Authority shall establish the DWT o TDWT for dry bulk carriers, M3 for gas carriers and maximum displacement for warships, dredges, floating drydocks and any other floating equipment whose tonnage is calculated based on its maximum displacement, as applicable.
+The Authority shall establish the DWT o TDWT for dry bulk carriers, m^3 for gas carriers and maximum displacement for warships, dredges, floating drydocks and any other floating equipment whose tonnage is calculated based on its maximum displacement, as applicable.

-The Authority may request complementary information of the vessel for the calculations of the V, TEU allowance below deck, TEU allowance above deck, PAX, DWT, TDWT, M3 and maximum displacement.
+The Authority may request complementary information of the vessel for the calculations of the V, TEU allowance below deck, TEU allowance above deck, DWT, TDWT, m3 and maximum displacement.
 Regardless of the above, the calculations may be adjusted based on the inspections to obtain the accuracy to the degree required by the Authority.

-If the requested documents are not obtained or do not comply with the accuracy required by the Authority, the V, TEU allowance below deck, TEU allowance above deck, PAX, DWT, TDWT, M3 and maximum displacement, the user shall accept the figures calculated by the Authority.
+If the requested documents are not obtained or do not comply with the accuracy required by the Authority, the V, TEU allowance below deck, TEU allowance above deck, DWT, TDWT, m3 and maximum displacement, the user shall accept the figures calculated by the Authority.